-Q15: Can properties provide on-site flu shots and COVID-19 testing?
+Q15: Can properties facilitate on-site flu shots, COVID-19 testing, and COVID-19 vaccines?

+A: In coordination with local public health officials or health insurers or providers, Multifamily property owners are strongly encouraged to use property common areas, parking lots, and vacant offices by providers of healthcare services to provide flu shots and/or COVID-19 testing and vaccines to residents.
+This includes coordination with commercial or other entities designated by Federal, State, or local governments.
+Owners and agents are also encouraged to review FEMA's Civil Rights COVID-19 Vaccine Checklist for information about providing access to vaccine-related programs, activities, and services in a nondiscriminatory manner.

-A: Temporary use of property common areas, parking lots, and vacant offices by providers of healthcare services to provide flu shots and/or COVID-19 testing to residents is allowable.
-The services must not affect property operating costs beyond budgeted and approved supportive services funds.
-Owners and agents should ensure that their testing site has a Clinical Laboratory Improvement Amendments (CLIA) certificate of waiver or is covered by another facility's CLIA certificate.
-Owners and agents are encouraged to consult with their legal counsel before hosting healthcare services on site.
+If conducting testing, owners and agents should ensure that their site has a Clinical Laboratory Improvement Amendments (CLIA) certificate of waiver or is covered by another facility's CLIA certificate.
+Owners and agents are encouraged to consult with their legal counsel and review their liability insurance policy before hosting healthcare services on site, and to visit the CDC's vaccine web page for further information.
+Providers administering COVID-19 vaccines on Multifamily properties must be enrolled in the CDC COVID-19 Vaccination Program.